 Rangefinders are an important part of your hunting excursion, so we ought to pinpoint specific things you should look for.
 Certain specs may be more or less important to you, but there are universal features when it comes to finding the right rangefinder.

 This is a list for rifle hunting, so you want something that can range from far away, as opposed to being more dependent on accuracy closer to your target.
 With long-range hunting, angled measurements are especially important for accuracy.

 How detailed are you in your hunt?
 Would you prefer to use your rangefinder for quick glances, or are you using it to continuously scan?
 Not all rangefinders come with a continuous scan mode, so if that is important to you, make sure that is an option.
 Also, certain rangefinders are more or less intuitive when switching between modes or displays.

 Are you the type to stand in the rain for hours?
-If so, you’ll want a product that is fully waterproof.
+If so, you’ll want a fully waterproof product.
 Not all rangefinders are created equal in this department, as there are different waterproof ratings for different products.

 Not all rangefinders come with warranties.
 Sure, you should buy one that isn’t going to break, but there are no guarantees with any of these products.